emiljoha/blog/content/posts/dark-theme-transmission-using-docker.md

 +++
-title = "Dark Theme Transmission Web UI Using Docker" date = 2020-04-26T20:36:52+02:00 draft = false tags = []
+title = "Dark Theme Transmission Web UI" date = 2020-04-26T20:36:52+02:00 draft = false
+tags = []
 categories = ["transmission", "docker", "docker-compose", "dark theme"]
 +++

-Having a dark color schemme is becoming more and more popular.
+Having a dark color scheme is becoming more and more popular.
 This post covers how to create and run a transmission docker container modified to have a dark website UI.
 The [linuxserver.io](linuxserver.io) transmission docker images provide the base, taking care of all the nitty gritty in getting transmission installed and ready for action.
-Installing [transmission-web-soft-theme](https://git.eigenlab.org/sbiego/transmission-web-soft-theme) on top of the transmission image will give a nice dark web ui.
+Installing [transmission-web-soft-theme](https://git.eigenlab.org/sbiego/transmission-web-soft-theme) on top of the transmission image will give a nice dark web UI.

 Credit to the
 [transmission-web-soft-theme](https://git.eigenlab.org/sbiego/transmission-web-soft-theme)